 NOPSEMA, the Commonwealth's oil and gas regulator, has taken on the regulatory role of offshore wind development and the registrar for the granting of feasibility licenses to developers to begin their exploratory work.
-It is unclear how decision-making (merit criteria) will be weighted towards environmentally sensitive areas for deciding on wind farm locations, or further along in the construction to meet ambitious emissions targets, nature is getting left behind, despite the fact its protection is a part of the climate solution.
+It is unclear how decision-making (merit criteria) will be weighted towards environmentally sensitive areas for deciding on wind farm locations, or further along in the construction phase.